 Pre-purchase your parking at time of booking

-You can pre-pay for your parking when you book your tickets either on the phone, in person, or online from The Lowry.
+You can pre-pay for your parking when you book your tickets either on the phone, in person, or online from The Lowry Theatre.
 The cost is £5.
-On payment we will send you a parking voucher along with your tickets, which you can then insert at the barrier as you are entering and exiting The Lowry Outlet Mall car park.
+On payment we will send you a parking voucher along with your tickets, on arrival at the car park please take a ticket to enter and use your parking voucher when exiting.

 Validate your ticket when you arrive at the car park

-If you have not pre-purchased your car park voucher when booking, you can validate the ticket you receive on the way into the car park by visiting the car park office (open between 5pm and 8pm).
-This is located in the basement car park at the foot of the escalator outside Marks and Spencer and Nike.
-By validating your ticket (at a cost of £6) there is no need to queue to pay at the parking machines at the end of your visit.
-Ticket validation is valid for parking between 5pm - 1am.
+If you have not pre-purchased your car park voucher when booking, you can pre-pay the ticket you receive on entry into the car park (at a cost of £6).
+To do this visit any pay station within the Outlet mall (between 5pm and 8pm) insert your car park ticket, select Lowry pre-pay then select validation then pay the charge.
+By pre-paying your ticket there is no need to queue to pay at the pay stations at the end of your visit.
+Pre-pay tickets are valid for parking between 5pm - 1am.